|

 When to resole climbing shoes

-You should consider resoling a shoe when the rubber starts to wear through.
-Normally, you’ll be able to see the inner fabric of the shoe start to show, generally on the big toe.
-At this point, you’ll want to stop using them to avoid further wear.
+Knowing when to resole climbing shoes is vital to doing the job right.
+As the rubber starts to wear through, you’ll be able to see the inner fabric of the shoe start to show, generally on the big toe.
+At this point, you’ll want to stop using them to avoid further wear — the best climbing shoe resole takes place when the shoe is at this point.
 If you tear through the fabric, it might be harder or impossible to resole them.

 When you climb, you’re inevitably going to put wear and tear on your shoes.
 The rubber on climbing shoes is built to last for a while, but over time all that friction against rock and gym walls will cause it to tear.
 The longer you climb, the better you get at telling when your shoes are about to go.
 Eventually, you’ll be able to tell when the toe is wearing out before you wear through all the rubber.
 Doing this will allow you to resole you shoes multiple times.